ramy-dje/ramy-dje/README.md

 ### 🌱 What I’m Currently Learning

-- Advanced React patterns and state management (Redux, Context API).
+- Design scalable, efficient, and maintainable systems.
-- GraphQL for efficient API design.
+- Techniques to improve the performance and security of applications.
 - Cloud platforms like AWS and Firebase for deployment.
 - Machine learning concepts and their applications in web development.